juarezhe/CS481-HW1/README.md

-# HW1_HannahJuarez
+# HW1

- CS 481 - Homework 1 project
+Homework set 1 for CS 481 at CSUSM